toggledbits/VenstarColorTouch-Hubitat/README.md

 In the Hubitat UI:

-1. Open the thermostat device.
+1. Open the thermostat device (click its name in the *Devices* page).
-1. Set the *Local API Protocol* to `https` and provide the username and password you configured at the thermostat in the device configuration fields *Auth User* and *Auth Password*
+1. In the device's *Preferences* section, set the *Local API Protocol* to `https` and provide the username and password you configured at the thermostat in the device configuration fields *Auth Username* and *Auth Password*
 1. Click the *Save Preferences* button.
 The driver will restart and requery the thermostat, so you should observe the `lastUpdate` field (in *Current States* for the device) change (or if you miss the actual change, the time shown should be seconds from the current time).
 You can also check the logs for any errors from the driver.
 Always try rebooting the thermostat if you have problems after modifying its authentication configuration.
 And of course, make sure to double-check your username and password configuration at both the thermostat and driver; they must agree in every respect.

 > NOTE: Although the thermostat refers to these in its UI as "Basic Auth", they could use either Basic or Digest authentication as determined by the thermostat's firmware.
 The driver will use whichever the thermostat supports/offers.